mrsilver76/plex-autoshutdown/README.md

 ## Questions/problems?

-Please raise a ticket.
+Please raise an issue at https://github.com/mrsilver76/plex-autoshutdown/issues.

-## Want to make an improvement?

-Pull requests are accepted provided:

-1. They are offered under the unlicence (https://unlicense.org)
-2. The feature/change is well documented and easy to understand.
-3. The feature/change has sensible defaults.
+## Future improvements

+Possible future improvements can be found at https://github.com/mrsilver76/plex-autoshutdown/labels/enhancement.
+Unless there is significant interest, it's doubtful I'll implement many of them as the script in its current form suits me just fine.

-4. The feature/change will be useful to the majority of users (I'm trying to avoid having 1001 niche features)
+Pull requests are accepted, provided the capability will be useful to the majority of users.
+This is to avoid having 101 niche features and stop the script being something easy to set up and configure.
-5. The feature/change has been implemented (where possible) in both Windows and Linux.

-I encourage people to use the same variable names in scripts to make documenting the options easier.